jp7745/qb-file-schemas/README.md

-Here’s an updated version of the README that reflects the archived status of the repository and provides the new location for the schemas:

----

 # qb-file-schemas (ARCHIVED)

 **This repository is archived and is no longer actively maintained.
 Schema development has been moved to: [https://github.com/zapatacomputing/qb-gsee-benchmark/tree/main/instances/schemas](https://github.com/zapatacomputing/qb-gsee-benchmark/tree/main/instances/schemas)**